LucaPiccone/Balancing-The-Flow/README.md

 # Balancing-the-Flow

-A vision novel game that walks players through the up and down sides of dam construction by integrating a journal system and inventory system on Ren’Py.
+A visual novel developed in Ren’Py that guides players through the complexities of dam construction, presenting both its benefits and drawbacks.
+The game incorporates an interactive journal and inventory system to enhance engagement and decision-making.

 Check our itch.io page out here: https://lucapiccone.itch.io/balancing-the-flow